-On page 30 of House and Leisure‘s new design issue, we get to know the founder of Imiso Ceramics, Zizipho Poswa.
+In House and Leisure‘s June 2017 design issue, we get to know the founder of Imiso Ceramics, Zizipho Poswa.
 Drawn to the colours and textures of her natural surroundings, she creates Imiso’s popular Handpinched collection.

 The newest range is inspired by Zizipho’s love for abstract oil paintings.
 Having launched at Design Joburg 2017, the Abstract Art range is an exploration of vibrant colour compositions and gestural brushstrokes, using clay as her canvas.
 Using a number of techniques, from layers, smudges and scratched detail to splashed paint and drip glazes, this new range is giving her the freedom to express her thoughts that can be defined through the medium of clay.